maserlib/maser4py/README.md

 The `setup.py` file have to be updated after any changes to the `pyproject.toml` file.

-To generate a new `setup.py` file, go to the top level of the `maser.data` project folder and run:
+To generate a new `setup.py` file, go to the top level of the `maser4py` project folder and run:

 ```
 python generate_setup.py